Tinker to Evers to Chance, Glory Days & Swan Songs

 - In 1946, Adams wrote of the poem: “I wrote that double play thing for the New York Evening Mail in July 1910.
 I was the only Cub rooter in the Polo Grounds press box.
 I wrote that piece because I wanted to get out to the game, and the foreman of the composing room at the Mail said I needed 8 lines to fill.
 The next day (an editor) said that no matter what else I ever wrote, I would be known as the guy that wrote those 8 lines.
 And they weren’t much good, at that.”

-- Research suggests that the combination turned only 54 double plays in 770 games played together
+- Ironically, researchers have determined that Tinker, Evers and Chance turned just 54 double plays in 770 games played together

-Tinker to Evers to Chance, Glory Days & Swan Songs: Rewards
+Tinker to Evers to Chance, Glory Days & Swan Songs: Your Rewards

-Reward 1: One free card from the Ars Longa Redemption Series
+Reward 1: One free card from the current Ars Longa Redemption Series

 Reward 3: Your chosen inscription to be displayed on a virtual Loving Cup below (optional)